 Fuel for change

-“Coupled with easier planning with Class Q, it is great timing for landowners that in May Government introduced deemed RHI payments for Shared Ground Loop Arrays, making ground source heat pumps connected to shared ground arrays an easy, financially rewarding, low carbon and low hassle choice for heating rural off-gas clusters of properties.”
+Ground source heat pumps connected to shared ground arrays are an easy, financially rewarding, low-carbon and low-hassle choice for heating rural off-gas clusters of properties.

-A further advantage to Shared Ground Loop Arrays is the absence of heat losses through pipework, a common factor to stall RHI payments for biomass applications.
-Unlike plant room based systems feeding heat to separate dwellings via pipework, with Shared Ground Loop Arrays each individual ground source heat pump in each property upgrades the low temperature ‘heat’ energy fed to it by the ground for its own use, mitigating any heat losses to each dwelling.
+A further advantage to Shared Ground Loop Arrays is the absence of heat losses through the pipework.
+Unlike plant room-based systems feeding heat to separate dwellings via pipework, with Shared Ground Loop Arrays, each individual ground source heat pump in each property upgrades the low temperature ‘heat’ energy fed to it by the ground for its own use, mitigating any heat losses to each dwelling.

 More abstract diversification opportunities are also being explored by some of the more entrepreneurial, as Paul explains: